juliarnWu/Datas_of_Luxian/Readme.md

 This project uses a Random Forest model to predict the seismicity risk induced by shale gas development in Luxian.
 The model is tested using the following essential datasets:

-- Fault data
+- Fault data (preprocessing)
-- Hydraulic fracturing well distribution data
+- Hydraulic fracturing well data (preprocessing)
-- Earthquake energy data
+- Earthquake energy data (preprocessing)
-- Seismicity data
+- Seismicity data (preprocessing)
-- VS30 data
+- VS30 data (preprocessing)

 These datasets are used to train and test the Random Forest model for predicting the risk of induced seismicity during shale gas extraction in Luxian.